Gloc-9

 Aristotle Condenuevo Pollisco (born October 18, 1977), known professionally as Gloc-9, is a Filipino rapper, singer, and songwriter.
 Regarded as one of the best Filipino rappers of all time, his fast-flowing chopper vocal style has made him one of the best-selling and most successful hip-hop artists in the Philippines.
 He was described by fellow Filipino rapper Francis Magalona as "a blacksmith of words and letters, and a true Filipino poet."

 He is referred to as a trailblazer and the long-standing giant of the Pinoy Hip-Hop scene.
-In a career spanning 25 years, Gloc-9 has won over 60 awards including the prestigious 'Sudi National Music Award' by the National Commission of Culture and Art.
+In a career spanning 25 years, Gloc-9 has won over 60 awards including the prestigious 'Sudi National Music Award' by the National Commission for Culture and the Arts.
 He is also a recipient of 2 FAMAS Awards, 21 Awit Awards, 18 Myx Music Awards and 9 PMPC Star Awards.
-His albums Liham at Lihim (Platinum) and MKNM: Mga Kwento Ng Makata (Gold), both earned sales certifications by the PARI.
+His albums Liham at Lihim (2013) and MKNM: Mga Kwento Ng Makata (2012) have been certified Platinum and Gold respectively by the Philippine Association of the Record Industry (PARI).
 In 2019, he was inducted at the Calle Con Hall of Fame.

-He has collaborated on almost a dozen songs with other OPM artists; "Lando" with the late Francis M, "Upuan" with Jaezelle, "Bagsakan" with Parokya ni Edgar, "Baon" with Gab Chee Kee of Parokya ni Edgar and Francis M, and "Sari-Saring Kwento" with Noel Cabangon and Champ Lui Pio.
+He has collaborated on almost a dozen songs with other OPM artists; "Lando" with Francis Magalona, "Upuan" with Jaezelle, "Bagsakan" with Parokya ni Edgar and Francis Magalona, "Baon" with Gab Chee Kee and Francis Magalona, and "Sari-Saring Kwento" with Noel Cabangon and Champ Lui Pio.
 His songs mostly tackle social issues such as social injustices, poverty, and patriotism.
 He began his musical career with the gangsta rap group Death Threat.

 Gloc-9 is notably one of the few artists in the Philippine music scene who has won an award for almost every album he released.

 Career

 In Death Threat

-In his song "Talumpati", Gloc-9 states that he joined a drive-by show by Andrew E. After the show, a member of the Filipino hip hop group Death Threat came into him then gave a paper on which the contact number of the group's leader Beware (Ronald Salanga) was written.
+In his song "Talumpati", Gloc-9 states that he joined a drive-by show by Andrew E. After the show, a member of the Filipino hip hop group Death Threat came to him then gave a paper on which the contact number of the group's leader Beware (Ronald Salanga) was written.
 After a phone call with Beware, he joined the group in which he began to make a name for himself in the local underground hip hop scene.
 His stage name "Gloc-9" came into rising when Beware told him that he must have a rap name to become a rapper.
 A number of options were suggested: MAGNUM45 and KALIBRE28 were rejected outright, but he decided that Glock 9, minus the "k", sounded catchy.

-Death Threat released several albums until one-day Beware had to leave the group and asked Gloc-9 to be the leader of the group together with Hi-Jakk (which Gloc-9 describes as a "rapper who does not know how to rap" in his song Talumpati).
+Death Threat released several albums until one-day Beware had to leave the group and asked Gloc-9 to be the leader of the group together with Hi-Jakk (whom Gloc-9 described as a "rapper who does not know how to rap" in "Talumpati").
 In 1997, Death Threat released their third album, "Kings of Da Undaground," but it only features Hi-Jakkk and Gloc-9.
 The album received 4× platinum certification despite having no mainstream promotion but the only word of mouth in the streets.